guyrt/datamaster/client/README.md

 change list util:
 - dm list should list the existing datasets and number of files.
 - dm list name should list the files in that dataset.

-docstring:
-only show timepaths if they exist same with metaargs show the raw file location add a docstring for the inputs